 Housing assistance payment:

 Payment standard: The payment standard is used to calculate the monthly housing assistance payment for a family.
 The payment standard for a family renting a manufactured home space is the published FMR for rental of a manufactured home space.
-The amount of the payment standard is determined in accordance with Sec.
-982.505(d) (4) and (d) (5).

 Subsidy calculation: The amount of the monthly housing assistance payment for a family equals the lesser of paragraphs (c)(2)(I) or (c)(2)(ii) of this section: